Gianluigi/incorrect-vim/README.md

 git clone git://github.com/gianluigi/incorrect-vim ~/.incorrect-vim sh ~/.incorrect-vim/install.sh
 ```
+Please note: the script will clone the vundle submodule and start vim in order to download all the plugins configured in the vimrc.
+The very first time it starts it will complain for some missing files, but that's because we're starting it exactly to repair the situation !

 # Update
 Update plugins via the [Vundle] Command: :PluginUpdate simple as it is !